-Project aim: To develop a robust assessment tool for children with complex epilepsy sensitive enough to record change over time or after intervention.
+Project Aim: To develop a robust assessment tool for children with complex epilepsy sensitive enough to record change over time or after intervention.
 We are trying to develop new ways to assess this group that is meaningful for their families and allows them to be included in research or outcome data.
-We have been awarded a small grant through the Patient Public Involvement scheme at GOSH to allow us to run some focus groups with families to advance the project.
+We used a small grant through the Patient Public Involvement scheme at GOSH to run some focus groups with families and are now trialling assessment using scripted home videos.

-Investigators: Maria Clark, Gemma Wilson, Lucy Pepper
+Investigators: Maria Clark, Gemma Wilson, Steve Rose, Karen Ray